jkjung-avt/keras_imagenet/README.md

    On my desktop PC with an NVIDIA GTX-1080 Ti GPU, it takes 7~8 days to train this model for 60 epochs.
 And top-1 accuracy of the trained googelnet_bn model is roughly 0.7091.

    NOTE: I do random rotation of training images, which actually slows down data ingestion quite a bit.
-If you don't need random rotation as one of the data augmentation schemes, you could comment out [the code](https://github.com/jkjung-avt/keras_imagenet/blob/master/utils/image_processing.py#L354) to speed up training.
+If you don't need random rotation as one of the data augmentation schemes, you could comment out [the code](https://github.com/jkjung-avt/keras_imagenet/blob/master/utils/image_processing.py#L354) to further speed up training.

    For reference, here is a list of options for the `train.py` script which gets called inside `train_new.sh`: